Frequently asked questions.

 How durable are your chargers?

-We provide industry-leading protection and peace of mind: 5-year warranty on all hardware.
-10-year warranty on enclosure and lid.
-Robust materials designed to withstand outdoor conditions and frequent use.
+Our EV chargers are built to last.
+We provide industry-leading protection and peace of mind with: 5-year warranty on all hardware components 10-year warranty on the enclosure and lid Our chargers use robust, weather-resistant materials designed to withstand outdoor conditions and frequent daily use, ensuring reliable performance for years to come.

 Plus iconPlus icon